apbenito/my-photo-organizer/README.md

 ## How it works

 1. Give it a folder full of photos (in my case i usually have somewhere from 100 to a 1000 photos per session).
 It can have multiple file extensions (.cr2 and .jpg in my case)
+2. Create 3 subfolders: raw, edited and selected.
+3. Inside "raw", you need 2 things:
+   1. Create a new folder for each
+   2. Create a .txt file called "blacklist.txt" inside the raw subfolder
-2. Look through your photos and select the ones that you can't use (blurry, closed eyes, etc) and write their name in a .txt file.
+4. Look through your photos and select the ones that you can't use (blurry, closed eyes, etc) and write their number in a .txt file (e.g. if picture "_MG_4043" is wrong, then write 4043).
 Note: if you want to delete a bunch of consecutive pictures (e.g pictures 10,11,12,...,25) just write the first and last one separated by a dash (e.g. 10-25) and the program does it for you
-3. Input the .txt file into the program and let it do its thing
+5. Input the .txt file into the program and let it do its thing

 ## Future additions
 - Possibility to create the folder containing all photos instead of inputting it